hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 **Workload**: moderate

 **Reflections**: A semester where things magically started getting better.
+I received an ideal internship offer on the first day of the Chinese New Year, so throughout the semester I didn't have to worry about much outside of school work.
+Getting into IS did mean I could no longer graduate early though.

 <br />